stanfordnqp/spins-b/README.rst

 at Stanford University.
 For commercial use, the full version can be licensed through the `Stanford Office of Technology and Licensing <http://techfinder.stanford.edu/technologies/S18-012_inverse-design-software-for>`_ (see FAQ).

+The overall architecture is explained in our paper `Nanophotonic Inverse Design with SPINS: Software Architecture and Practical Considerations <https://arxiv.org/abs/1910.04829>`_.

 Features
 --------
 - Gradient-based (adjoint) optimization of photonic devices
 - 2D and 3D device optimization using finite-difference frequency-domain (FDFD)
 - Support for custom objective functions, sources, and optimization methods
+- Automatically save design methodology and all hyperparameters used in optimization for reproducibility

 Overview
 --------